 2 Meter Ground Plane Antenna

-As a newly licensed Ham Radio Operator, I was ready to move beyond a handheld radio and be able to extend my range.
+When I was a newly licensed Ham Radio Operator, I was already to move beyond a handheld radio and be able to extend my range.
 Since most of the Technician Class License privileges are in the 2M / 70 CM bands, a base station in that range made the most sense to get started.
 There is a lot of DIY tradition in the Ham Radio community and having a 3D printer made some of the construction easier.

 Testing before raising the mast

-The bottom is a mount for a 3/4′ PVC pipe and the top pieces (4) are used to steady the radiator and support the ground elements.
+The bottom mount connects to a 3/4′ PVC pipe and the four top pieces are used to steady the radiator and support the ground elements.
+High winds would tear this antenna apart very quickly without the supports.
 The MKII version of the ground plane was not published when I put this together but I think I would not have needed the base cap.

 Not my picture - just close to the build I did

 I have the PVC attached to a 20″ section of fencing top rail as a mast and all connected together with LMR-400 coax.
-Performance with this has really impressed me in that I am able to get a good signal into the repeaters in my area which is a 22 to 30 mile line of sight trip.
-Full quieting even.
+Performance with this has really impressed me in that I am able to get a good signal into the repeaters in my area which is a 25 to 30 mile line of sight with full quieting.

 Resources: